crossplane/crossplane/design/one-pager-build-with-earthly.md

 * https://docs.dagger.io/quickstart/428201/custom-function

-I could see this becoming useful if our build logic became _really_ complex, but in most case I prefer the simpler `Earthfile` syntax.
+I could see this becoming useful if our build logic became _really_ complex, but for our current use cases I prefer the simpler `Earthfile` syntax.

 ### Bazel and friends